DineshThapaX/DineshThapaX/README.md

 I am a skilled professional combining academic learning with real-world experience in data analytics, software development, and digital marketing.
 Currently studying for an MSc in Big Data Analytics at Birmingham City University, building upon a Bachelor's degree in Computer Applications.
 Proficient in various programming languages and tools, with a strong track record in projects involving data analysis, web development, and marketing.

 ## Academic Projects
+### Dissertation: Computer Vision for Autonomous Car using Big Data Technologies
+**28/2024 – Now**
+Currently, Working on this project.

 ### Amazon UK Data Mining Project
 **10/2023 – 12/2023**